ara-ara/ansible-iis/README.md

 ...
 ```

+## Requirements
+In order for Ansible to work with Windows nodes, PowerShell remoting must be enabled on the remote servers.
+This can be done a few different ways, but it is perhaps easiest to simply run [this script](https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1) on the destination servers.
+The script optionally takes a few switches, the effects of which are explained [here](http://docs.ansible.com/ansible/intro_windows.html#windows-system-prep).

+Another requirement is that PowerShell 3.0 or higher is being run on the remote servers.
+This shouldn't be an issue assuming the remote devices are running at least Windows Server 2008.
+However, should there be a need, there is another script that will upgrade PowerShell to 3.0.
+It can be found [here](https://github.com/ansible/ansible/blob/devel/examples/scripts/upgrade_to_ps3.ps1).

+Assuming the intent is for our web servers to sit on AWS instances, passing these scripts as part of a Cloud Formation template metadata might be an automated solution for running them on every machine.

 ## Repository Structure
 This repo is structured according to Ansible's suggested project file structure with a few differences here and there.
 Specific information about each file can be found at the top of each file as a comment.